EPA vs. DHA: What's the Difference?

 Elevate your cells.
 Elevate your self.

-Just like the omega fatty acids were discovered by a husband and wife team, a newly discovered fatty acid called pentadecanoic acid was discovered by a husband and wife physician-veterinarian team working to continually improve the health and welfare of bottlenose dolphins.
+Buy NowJust like the omega fatty acids were discovered by a husband and wife team (although over 90 years ago), a fatty acid called pentadecanoic acid was recently discovered as an essential fatty acid by a husband and wife physician-veterinarian team working to continually improve the health and welfare of bottlenose dolphins.

 The difference?
 One population was routinely eating a diet of fish that contained pentadecanoic acid (aka C15:0).

-C15:0 is an odd-chained, saturated fatty acid that research shows works to support our bodies on the cellular level.†* This sturdy little fatty acid digs into our cells to strengthen our cell membranes, repair mitochondrial function, and naturally activate PPAR (pronounced pee-par) receptors throughout our bodies that regulate metabolism, immunity, mood, appetite and sleep.†* While omega-3 fatty acids can make your cell walls flexible and flimsy, C15:0 keeps them strong, especially as you age.†*
+C15:0 is an odd-chained, saturated fatty acid that works to support our bodies on the cellular level.†* This sturdy little fatty acid digs into our cells to strengthen our cell membranes, repair mitochondrial function, and naturally activate PPAR (pronounced pee-par) receptors throughout our bodies that regulate metabolism, immunity, mood, appetite, and sleep.†* While omega-3 fatty acids can make your cell walls flexible and flimsy, C15:0 keeps them strong, especially as you age.†*

 - Heart health